adconk/mboscrape/README.md

 ```

 So how do we get this up on Heroku?
 You can create a Heroku app as [they recommend here](https://devcenter.heroku.com/articles/creating-apps).
 The phantomjs 64 bit binary file saved in "/bin" is the key.
 This [stackoverflow article](http://stackoverflow.com/questions/12495463/how-to-run-phantomjs-on-heroku) was helpful.
 And you can deploy the app as a standard Ruby app through a git push.

-Try our Studio ID of the day: 3954

 Currently Blocked:
 https://stackoverflow.com/questions/33225947/can-a-website-detect-when-you-are-using-selenium-with-chromedriver